axibase/atsd/rule-engine/functions-utility.md

 getURLUserInfo(string url) string
 ```

-Retrieves the user credential part `username:password` from URL string `url`.
+Retrieves the user credential portion of the `username:password` key-value pair from the URL string specified by the string `url`.
 If `url` is `null`, empty or invalid, an exception is thrown.

 Example: